pedroharbs/netMap/README.md

 # netMap

-Sistema para gerenciamente e mapeamento de redes, desenvolvido como avaliação da disciplina Projeto Integrado II do Curso de Análise e Desenvolvimento de Sistemas(ADS) do IFSP - Campus Barretos.
+System for management and mapping of networks, developed as an evaluation of the discipline Integrated Project II of the Course of Analysis and Development of Systems (ADS) of the IFSP - Campus Barretos.

 ## Requirements